-The leaves are calling: it's time to take that autumn trip to savor the splendor of the fall foliage!
-The Pocono Mountains region covers four counties and 2,400 square miles of northeast Pennsylvania's beautiful hills, forests, lakes and rivers...meaning there are plenty of stunning scenic vistas for visitors to discover!
+The fall colors in Poconos are calling: it's time to take that autumn trip to savor the splendor of Poconos fall foliage!
+The Pocono Mountains region covers four counties and 2,400 square miles of northeast Pennsylvania's beautiful hills, forests, lakes and rivers with plenty of stunning scenic vistas for visitors to discover!

 Take in the leaves from the side of a sprawling lake, hike to the heights for a panoramic view of the reds, oranges, and yellows, or hop in the car to wind along scenic fall drives that take you to local small towns where fall fun abounds.
 We've broken down five fantastic places to see in the Poconos in the fall to enjoy the changing colors.